grafana/loki/docs/sources/api/_index.md

 ## Timestamp formats

-The API accepts different timestamp formats.
-An integer with ten or less digits is interpreted as a Unix timestamp in seconds.
-More than ten digest are interpreted as a Unix timestamp in nanoseconds.
-A floating point number is a Unix timestamp with subseconds.
+The API accepts several formats for timestamps.
+An integer with ten or fewer digits is interpreted as a Unix timestamp in seconds.
+More than ten digits are interpreted as a Unix timestamp in nanoseconds.
+A floating point number is a Unix timestamp with fractions of a second.

-The timestamps can also be written in `RFC3339` and `RFC3339Nano` format supported by Go's [time](https://pkg.go.dev/time) package.
+The timestamps can also be written in `RFC3339` and `RFC3339Nano` format, as supported by Go's [time](https://pkg.go.dev/time) package.

 ## `GET /loki/api/v1/query`